We may earn a commission when you click on the affiliate links in this post.

 - In a small bowl, stir mayonnaise, sour cream, sugar, mustard, relish, dill and any other mix-ins together.

-- Fold mixture into the eggs and potatoes until well combined.
+- Fold the dressing into the eggs and potatoes while still slightly warm until well combined.

 - Slice remaining 2 eggs and layer on top of salad.
-Garnish with dill weed or paprika.
-Refrigerate overnight (or at least 6-8 hours).
+Sprinkle paprika over the eggs.
+Refrigerate overnight (12-24 hours before serving is best).

 Notes